Peter Yellowlees

 Peter Yellowlees is a British-born American physician, researcher, entrepreneur, academic and administrator.
 He is Distinguished Emeritus Professor of General Psychiatry at University of California, Davis and is the Chief Executive Officer and Founder of Asynchealth Inc. He was the inaugural Chief Wellness Officer at UC Davis and held the Alan Stoudemire Endowed Chair in Psychiatry as the Director of Physician Health Program at UC Davis Psychiatry.
 He chaired the UCDH Wellbeing Committee.

 Yellowlees has conducted research in the areas of psychiatry, telemedicine, health informatics and physician health.
 Most of his research has been focused on the doctor-patient interface and how technologies can be used to promote high quality care and improve physician well-being.
 He has written over 250 academic papers and book chapters and 7 books.
 Yellowlees was the author and presenter of The Medscape Psychiatry Minute, video editorials that were published every month on WebMD/Medscape from 2009–2019.

-Yellowlees was President of the American Telemedicine Association in 2017, and was elected as a fellow of the Australasian College of Health Informatics in 1999, and as a Fellow of the American College of Psychiatrists in 2022.
-He is a Fellow of the American Telemedicine Association, a member of the Royal College of Psychiatrists and a Fellow of the Australian and New Zealand College of Psychiatrists.
+Yellowlees was President of the American Telemedicine Association in 2017, and was elected as a Fellow of the Australasian College of Health Informatics in 1999, and as a Fellow of the American College of Psychiatrists in 2022.
+He is a Fellow of the American Telemedicine Association, a Fellow of the Royal College of Psychiatrists, a Fellow of the American Psychiatric Association and a Fellow of the Australian and New Zealand College of Psychiatrists.